 Anthropologists know a great deal about the Neanderthals (Homo sapiens neanderthalensis): more bones from Neanderthals have been found than from any other fossil human species.
-The skeleton of Neanderthal man differs from that of humans today (Homo sapiens sapiens).
+Neanderthal skeletons differ from those of humans today (Homo sapiens sapiens).

 For example, the Neanderthals had exceptionally powerful bones, something that suggests enormous muscular power.
 They had no dimples in their cheeks, which gave their faces a more pointed shape.
 Their brows jutted out over their eyes.
 Their jaws and teeth were also powerful.
 Their front teeth were often worn down, indicating that they may have been used as a "third hand".
-Their brain was bigger than ours.
+Their brains were larger than ours.